 It’s Tuesday, and this was my last day in London.
-I just can’t believe the time has gone so quickly.
+I just can’t believe the time has gone by so quickly.
 Then again, even with years in this city I would still be unable to claim to have seen it all.
 She is vast.
 Moreso than Vienna, she goes on and on.
-In Vienna most of the things I wanted to see were contained within in a small radius, but in london there are more such things, and they are spread out across a massive expanse of city.
-And she is diverse with people of all sizes, shapes, colors, and tongues.
+In Vienna most of the things I wanted to see were contained within in a small radius, but in London there are more such things, and they are spread out across a massive expanse of cityscape.
+And she is diverse, with people of all sizes, shapes, colors, and tongues.
 I don’t know if I’ve truly been to London or just moored a few nights in her shallows.
 In the future I may plan another trip, perhaps without any plans to go elsewhere.
 Even then I fear I shan’t have the time necessary.

 First thing this morning when I got up was a trip to the National Museum.
 It is right on Trafalgar Square, and very close to where I am staying.
 This museum is oversized, just like the city around it, and I fear for art fatigue, so had a moment of honesty.
 I just don’t want to see more allegories.
 They make my brain hurt.
-Instead I decided to focus on the rooms after the 17th century, especially the impressionists.
+Instead I decided to focus on the rooms after the 17th century, especially the Impressionists.
 This was definitely a wise decision, as the art was beautiful, sensual, and enjoyable.

 Following this I headed to my lunch at Harwood Arms.
 As it turns out, they had permitted me to make a reservation at a time prior to opening of the kitchen, which, while frustrating, afforded me the opportunity to read the Times while partaking of some cider.